 Dogs love to play, but sometimes it gets too hot outside.
 Always plan your walks, as the environment can get too hot for your dog.
 Remember, the ground can get extremely hot and can burn your dog’s paws.

-Whether indoors or outdoors, always ensure your dog has fresh water and a cool place to rest.
+Whether indoors or outdoors, always ensure your dog has access to drinking water and a shaded area to rest.
 If your dog spends time outside, consider setting up a shaded area or using a cooling mat.

 It cannot be stressed enough that you should never leave your dog in a parked car, even for a short period.
 Temperatures in small areas can rise quickly, so it’s important to keep your dog in a safe place.